mcavs/HEXED2024_paper/README.md

 ### Figure 4
-The distribution plots of the Rashomon metrics ambiguity and discrepancy for different balancing methods.
-The plots consist of the results of the statistical tests Kruskal Wallis and Dunn’s Pairwise tests.
-The reference bars above each violin indicate statistically significant differences between the medians of groups and the corresponding statistical information.
+The distributions of the quality metrics for the methods

 <img src="https://github.com/mcavs/HEXED2024_paper/blob/main/Plots/plot2.png" width="800">